 How to Gauge REAL Influence in a Noisy WorldInfluencer marketing works, that's why every PR strategy includes it as part of a larger communications plan.
 But, how do you know your influencers are who they claim to be?
 Well, digging into their online presence helps.
-As does following the common sense tips in this post.
+As does following the tips in this post.

 The term influencer used to mean someone who wielded great power and authority over their audience to the point that they could appear at an event and excite the audience into a sharing or buying frenzy, helping to increase a company’s market share overnight.

 For example, you might have been a journalist, analyst, or author with credentials to justify why you’re onstage.
 These could include spending years toiling away at a well-established media outlet or having a book published.

 Today though, the lines have blurred to the point that it is difficult to distinguish whether someone has the qualifications to back up their claims.
 While it is true that we are all influencers in our own right, “influence” can be dicey.
 As a result, it is important for companies and brands to know how to do it right.

 Anyone can start their own blog thanks to platforms such as WordPress, write a lot of content, guest post on other blogs, and use services to get featured on top publications on the web, even if it’s only a 200-word snippet.

 From there, they can buy a social media following by paying for cheap, untargeted Facebook Page likes or straight-up buy Twitter or Instagram followers to make themselves seem like an overnight success – which can produce fantastic results and voila, you have a bonafide influencer or do you?

 If you decide to buy your social media following rather than build it, beware, there are consequences.
 Some of them include damaged credibility, diluted marketing data, getting dropped from the news feed because of low engagement, or banned because buying an audience goes against the terms and conditions of nearly all social media channels.